Dustyroom/flat-kit-doc/_docs/outlines.md

 **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
 You can get even more control on the outlines using *‘Stylized Surface with Outline’* shader in addition to the global Outline effect.
 Also, *Rim* parameter of *Stylized Surface* and *Stylized Surface with Outline* shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.
 {:.notice--success}

+### Excluding objects from outlines

-**TIP:** One of the commonly asked questions is if some of the objects can be rendered without the Outline Renderer Feature applied.
-Outline image effect is global and is not designed to be selective to objects — it is applied per Renderer (in URP).
-However, moving object to be rendered in the transparent pass can solve this problem.
-In Flat Kit Stylized Surface there is such an option.
+One of the commonly asked questions is if some of the objects can be rendered without the Outline Renderer Feature applied.
+Outline image effect is global and is not designed to be selective to objects — it is applied per Renderer (in URP) in screen space.

+However, there are some ways to exclude objects from outlines.

+* **METHOD 1** One of the ways is to use two cameras in a camera stack: one camera is for non-outlined objects and another one is for everything else (outlined).
+Please refer to Unity documentation on [camera stacking](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@16.0/manual/camera-stacking.html) to get to know more about this general Unity technique better.

+* **METHOD 2** Another way of excluding objects from rendered outlines is moving object to be rendered in the transparent pass.
+In Flat Kit's Stylized Surface there is such an option.
 If you are using non-Flat Kit shaders, please refer to their documentation to see whether it is possible — to enable transparency without affecting the look.
-In Flat Kit there is an option of Render Event.
-It lets you choose when to render the lines.
-Take a look at [this chapter](#outline-image-effect) in our manual.
+In Flat Kit's image effects there is an option of [Render event](/outlines/#advanced-settings-section-hosts-the-parameters-to-adjust-the-too/).
+It lets you choose at which stage to render the lines.
+In our case, it's 'Before Transparents'.

-Another way of excluding something from rendering outlines on — is to render it with a separate camera in a camera stack: one camera is for non-outlined objects and another one is for everything else (outlined).
-Please refer to Unity documentation on camera stacking to get to know more about this general Unity technique.
-{:.notice--success}
+  * Step 1.
+Turn on the transparency in the shader.
+  * Step 2.
+On the Outline settings panel, Set the [Render Event](/outlines/#advanced-settings-section-hosts-the-parameters-to-adjust-the-too/) to *Before Transparents*.